Also known as

 Triphala powder is made of a blend of equal parts Amlaki (Emblica officinalis) Haritaki (Terminalia chebula) and Bibhitaki (Terminalia bellerica)

 Powdered or cut and usually in the form of tea.
 May be used as a capsule or extract.

 Triphala has a strong taste.
 It is recommended to drink it with juice or to place honey on the tongue before swallowing.
-While it is possible to find triphala in pill form, the powder is more effective and can be mixed in a small amount of cold or warm water or simmered and drunk as a medicinal tea.
-When used as a digestive tonic or laxative, it is best taken in the evening, about two hours after eating, and at least 30 minutes before bedtime.
+While it is possible to find triphala in pill form, the powder is more effective and can be mixed in a small amount of cold or warm water or simmered and dranken as a tea.
+When used as a digestive tonic, it is best taken in the evening, about two hours after eating, and at least thirty minutes before bedtime, as it has a mild laxative action.
 No food should be eaten for one and a half hours after ingestion.